sunnymendapara7/sales-process-automation/README.md

 ## Step-by-Step Process Explanation

 ### Step 1: Lead Scraping & Email Extraction
-- Using `map_lead.py`, the project scrapes company details such as name, website, address, and phone from Google Maps focused on IT companies in Ahmedabad.
+- The `linkedin_scraper.py` script scrapes LinkedIn profiles of professionals from IT companies, extracting details such as name, job title, location, and associated company information (e.g., company name, website, phone, and industry).
-- Since email addresses are not directly available, the script visits each company’s website and extracts email addresses by scanning the web page content.
+- Since email addresses are not directly available on LinkedIn, the script visits each company’s website (if available) and extracts email addresses by scanning the web page content.
-- The final structured data is saved into an Excel file `scraped_it_companies_ahmedabad_with_emails.xlsx` for further use.
+- All extracted data is structured and saved into an Excel file named `company_data.xlsx` for use in subsequent steps.

 ### Step 2: Email Generation
 - The `generate_emails.py` script reads the Excel file and creates personalized emails using a predefined HTML email template.